cbfrance/christopherbfrance.com/source/2009-09-24-the-special-case-of-need-magazine.html.markdown

 I think of these strategies, especially programmatic journalism (hack hack), as being <strong>temporary measures</strong>.
 In a country without farmland, you harvest dandelions from the side of the highway.
 You take what you can.
 Likewise, we are gleaners, making the most of the understanding that already exists.
 We just circulate it more widely with translation, bring it together in innovative ways with aggregation, and broadcast it more effectively with smart code.

-More critically we talk about it in a wide-ranging discussion -- we recoup some of our lost community of newspapers by building our own.
+More critically we talk about it in a wide-ranging discussion &mdash; we recoup some of our lost community of newspapers by building our own.
 This creates our own content and gives us a more natural connection to news that is otherwise incredibly far away.
 And, fittingly,  we trample all over international borders as we do it.

 These are some of our "special cases" where meaning making can actually work, even in a world where all information is free, and it's tough to make a living as a meaning-making journalist.
 We are finding, just a little bit at a time, the spaces where we can continue to promote empathy and community beyond the collapse of our traditional models.